AhmedElsherbini/Align2XL/README.md

 4- you want extract a gene from fasta/multifasta file using it's upstream and downstream sequence

-5- you want to translat DNA multifasta file on the it's 1st frame
+5- you want to translat DNA multifasta file on  it's 1st frame

-6- you want to efetch data from NCBI or you want to merge your multifasta files in accurate and fast way
+6- you want to efetch gene, gneome or protein seq  from NCBI or you want to merge your multifasta files in accurate and fast way

 7- you want to know GC content and N bases content of your DNA seq